WikiMANNia/Mediawiki-Extension-HitCounters/README.md

 Refactoring: Add file `HitCountersDBConnect.php` and class `DBConnect`

+v0.4.1

+Code Review.

 # Default settings

 * $wgDisableCounters = false;              Set to true to disable them completely.
 * $wgEnableAddPageId = false;              Set to true to display the page id on [[Special:PopularPages]].
 * $wgEnableAddTextLength = false;          Set to true to display the page length on [[Special:PopularPages]].
 * $wgEnableCountersAtTheFooter = false;    Set to true to display them at the footer.
-* $wgNumberOfMostViewedPages = 10;         Set the Number of Most Viewed Pages
+* $wgNumberOfMostViewedPages = 50;         Set the Number of Most Viewed Pages
 * $wgHitcounterUpdateFreq = 1;

+## Compatibility

+This extension works from REL1_35 and has been tested up to MediaWiki version `1.35.13`, `1.39.5` and, `1.40.1`.

 ## Background